NoahZinsmeister/ERC-1484/README.md

 ## ERC-1484 Reference Implementation

-This repo contains the reference implementation for [ERC-1484](https://github.com/ethereum/EIPs/pull/1484).
-The full text of ERC-1484 is available in [eip-1484.md](./eip-1484.md).
+This repo contains the reference implementation for [ERC-1484](https://github.com/ethereum/EIPs/issues/1495).
+The full text of ERC-1484 is available in [.md format](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1484.md) and on [the Ethereum EIPs website](https://eips.ethereum.org/EIPS/eip-1484).

 Feedback on this proposal is welcomed in [the official discussion forum](https://github.com/ethereum/EIPs/issues/1495).